 On March 12, 1912, Juliette Gordon Low assembled a group of eighteen girls in Savannah, Georgia to establish the first troop.
 Known as “Daisy” to her family, Juliette was inspired to found a youth organization for girls after she met Sir Robert Baden-Powell, founder of the Boy Scouts and Girl Guides.
 Her goal was to teach girls self-reliance and resourcefulness through outdoor activities at a time when women’s roles were severely limited.

 Girl Scouts today participate in many of the same activities as the earliest troops, such as camping, hiking and earning badges.
 Cookie sales have funded troops since 1917.
 At the same time, the GSA has always responded to the needs and issues of the times.
 During World War I, girls learned about food production and conservation, sold war bonds, worked in hospitals, and collected peach pits for use in gas mask filters.
 After the attacks of September 11, 2001, girls performed community services, hosted remembrance ceremonies, and wrote thank-you letters to rescuers.
 In its first decade, a Girl Scout could earn over 25 different badges, including Child Nurse.
 The most recent badges include Global Awareness, Adventure Sports, Stress Less, and Environmental Health.

-Today, the Girl Scouts of America has 3.2 million members and 50 million alumnae.
+Today, the Girl Scouts of the United States of America has 3.2 million members and 50 million alumnae.
 Girls at home and abroad participate in troops and groups in more than 92 countries through USA Girl Scouts Overseas.
 Through its membership in the World Association of Girl Guides and Girl Scouts, Girl Scouts of the USA has a following of 10 million girls and adults in 145 countries.

-Selections adapted from the website for Girl Scouts of America (www.girlscouts.org)
+Selections adapted from the website for Girl Scouts (www.girlscouts.org).